4 Ways to Use Aquifer High Value Care Across Your Curriculum

 Overview

 Aquifer High Value Care teaches students how their decisions about diagnostic testing, care management, and other interventions affect the costs and efficacy of care.
-Including this curriculum in every healthcare professional’s education is a step to making high value care a reality in clinical practice.
+Including this curriculum in every healthcare professional’s education is a step toward making high value care a reality in clinical practice.

 • Created for educators, by educators, from the ACP-AAIM’s High Value Care Resident Curriculum